When teachers and parents form a partnership, children are more likely to form positive attitudes and behaviors regarding puberty and sexuality.

 How to enlist parents as partners

 Puberty: The Wonder Years is very committed to supporting teachers and parents in forging a partnership that benefits children and youth.
 The curriculum includes many activities that encourage parents to talk with their children about family values and guide their children toward behavior that is consistent with their beliefs and values.
 The family resources that go home to parents and other trusted adults are provided in Spanish and English in order to be useful for more family members.
-To engage parents and other family members and trusted adults, Puberty: The Wonder Years includes the following family engagement resources for use with families:
+To engage parents and other family members and trusted adults, Puberty: The Wonder Years includes the following family engagement resources in English and Spanish:

 - Family Letter: Schools send home a letter that explains the puberty education program and notifies parents of their rights.
 An outline of the topics that will be taught each year and a permission form, if one is to be used, will be attached.
 A sample letter has been provided for schools to modify, personalize, and print on school stationery.
 Keeping parents informed about the puberty lessons can help develop trust and support for the curriculum.

-- Family Preview Meeting: Schools are encouraged to invite parents and other family members to attend a meeting at the school to learn about Puberty: The Wonder Years.
+- Parent Presentation Slides: Schools are encouraged to invite parents and other family members to attend a meeting at the school to learn about Puberty: The Wonder Years.
 This provides parents an opportunity to preview the media, review the curriculum, ask questions, and meet the school staff who will implement the lessons.
-A sample invitation has been provided.
+Parent presentation slides are provided.

 - Parent Notification: Offer parents the opportunity to excuse their children from any lessons they find objectionable.
 Meet with parents to discuss the reasons they are considering having their children excused.
 Often, with an opportunity to see the curriculum and talk more about the topics that will be offered, parents will reconsider.
 By respecting each parent’s right to decide what is appropriate for his or her child, you are also maintaining the integrity of the curriculum that was selected by the school district as being most suitable for your community.
 A sample exclusion or “opt out” form has been provided.